lacanoid/pgsparql/README.md

 Using
 -----

-Get data on a particulat dbpedia resource:
+Get data on a particular dbpedia resource:

 ```sql
 SELECT *